 In the past, with the clinical smell in the air, we used to fearfully go into a healthcare facility and see a row of chairs lined up against the wall.
-Now that's completely changed.
-People can sit in a comfortable way that makes them feel more at home.
+Now that's completely changed, so people can sit in a more comfortable way that makes them feel more like they are at home.
 That's what is going to happen for behavioral health.
-We are trying to make it more humane, and to help everyone understand that thinking about aesthetics and comfort does not have to make the interior design less safe.
+We are trying to make it more humane and to help everyone understand that thinking about the aesthetics and comfort does not have to make the interior design less safe